CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.AbstractError](#Carbon-Errors-AbstractError)

-> Error class that can be thrown to show an illegal state, meaning an state that the application is not supposed to reach.
+> Error class to indicate that a task can't be completed because the lack of pre-required configuration or execution of previous tasks.

 #### <a name="Carbon-Errors-IllegalStateError-Constructor" />Constructor